 Competing interests

 The University of Sheffield received funding from Creavo Medical Technologies for the time committed to the study by its employees (SG, SJW).
+The authors have no financial interests in the company, other than LU who is an employee of Creavo Medical Technologies.

 Funding

 The study was funded by Creavo Medical Technologies.
 LU is an employee of Creavo Medical Technologies and a co-author, but the funders played no other role in the design of the study, writing the paper or submission for publication.
+The authors had full access to the data.
+The authors were not involved in derivation of the MCG algorithm, which was undertaken by analysts from Creavo Medical Technologies.
+The statistical analysis presented in this paper was undertaken by SJW, with no involvement from the company other than provision of the algorithm.

 Contribution of authors